Understanding Cryptography: The Backbone of Digital Security

 What is Cryptography?

-Cryptography comes from the Greek words “kryptos,” meaning hidden, and “grapho,” meaning to write.
-At its core, cryptography is the practice of securing information by transforming it into an unreadable format for anyone who does not possess the correct key or password.
-It ensures that sensitive information—such as personal messages, financial transactions, and confidential data—remains confidential and unaltered during transmission.
+Cryptography (1) originates from Greek terms “kryptos,” meaning hidden and “grapho,” which denotes writing.
+At its core, cryptography serves as a method for securing information (2) by transforming it into an unreadable format for anyone lacking the appropriate key or password.
+It ensures that sensitive information—such as personal messages, financial transactions and confidential data—remains confidential and unaltered during transmission; however, this process is complex.
+Although it offers a layer of security, it also presents challenges.

 Key Concepts in Cryptography